 If you need to export product data related to your orders, you export them with selecting the ‘Products of Order‘ entity.

 If the entity box is checked during the export you get the file with all the order product attributes existing in your store.
-The list of such attributes you can find in the attributes.txt file.
+A list of such attributes you can find in the attributes.txt file.
 Keep in mind that you can not import such attributes back to your database.

 All in all, such an export strategy is similar to the ‘Items of Order‘ export (which is normally the standard product info export), except for the change in the attribute names (‘item‘ prefix transforms into ‘product‘) and the wider range of the attribute data you can get in your export file.